Withdrawals

 A manuscript will be withdrawn by the editorial office if:

-- After acceptance, evidence for scientific misconduct is found
+- After acceptance, evidence of scientific misconduct is found

 - Authors fail to sign the license agreement form within 30 days after acceptance